gsbevilaqua83/private-rest-api/README.md

 ### Option 1: CURL

+Obs: I'm using curl on the following examples, however it should work with any tool that can make POST requests.

 On the first initialization of the server the db has no users.
 Once the first user is registered that user will be the admin.
 Only the admin is allowed to register new users and all users registered are allowed to access the api endpoints with their respective credentials.

 To register the admin make a POST request to the api url.
 If running locally it will be http://127.0.0.1:5000/register.
 The POST's body needs to have the following keys: "new_username", "new_password".